Add depth to your academic experiences

 This course serves as an introduction to the academic discipline of religious studies.
 We will explore the human side of religion through the careful study of contextualized religious communities.
 All students do a field observation component in which they apply theories of religion taught in the class to their field date.
 Honors students will develop and implement a field observation project within a religious community of their choosing, and they will work with the instructor to develop a robust reading list in contemporary scholarly literature on religion that they will apply to their final field work write-up.

-HN 202 A/B: Exploring Concepts of Leadership
+HN 202 A/B: Exploring the Concept of Leadership (A: Madeline Lambing / B: Michaela Saunders)

 This course provides a survey of leadership theories and introduction to the academic study of leadership using case studies and contexts of the leadership process; requires identifying personal leadership potential, articulation of a personalized leadership theory, and leadership concepts applied in a Campus Action Project.

-HN 202 D: Community Studies (Jason Miller)
+HN 202 D: Introduction to Community Studies (Kristine Hart)

-This course introduces students to the interdisciplinary academic discipline of community studies.
 Topics include the importance of understanding self and place, theories of community change, basic community- based research methods, and the importance of civic engagement.

 HN 392 A: Directed Readings (Kerry Wynn)

 This section of 392 allows students to develop their own plan of study supervised by either the Dean of the Honors Program or another faculty member who has agreed to supervise a student’s independent study.
+Juniors are encouraged (but not required to enroll in this course prior to enrolling in Honors Thesis.

 HN 399 A: Honors Thesis (Kerry Wynn)

-Like HN392A, this course is designed to be an independent study but with the focus being on fulfilling one of the requirements for completing the Honors Program – the thesis.
+Like HN392A, this course is designed to be an independent study but with the focus being on fulfilling one of therequirements for completing the Honors Program – the thesis.

 GET IN TOUCH WITH Honors